mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - Sell yourself and your accomplishments
 - Highlight teamwork and technical achievements
 - Don't BS anything
+- If you're a senior, avoid using your school email that may get deleted upon graduation

  I'll cover some of more tricks that you won't always find in your general "how to write a resume" video.
 Also keep in mind that I can only give so much general advice but after a point, I really need to see the resume to give good, specific feedback.